cheyroseflammer/botProject/README.md

-# Vacation Booking Automated Sctipt 🤖
+# Vacation Booking Automated Script 🤖

 This is a Python program utilizing Selenium WebDriver to automate the process you would take in order to book a vacation on the Booking.com website.
-Following Object Oriented Programming principles the Booking class is created and instatiated [here](run.py) as "bot", multiple methods were then created and called on "bot"; methods found [here](booking/booking.py).
+Following Object Oriented Programming principles the Booking class is created and instantiated [here](run.py) as "bot", multiple methods were then created and called on "bot"; methods found [here](booking/booking.py).

 ## Method Breakdown